 The Mississippi Board of Examiners for Licensed Professional Counselors purpose is to provide for the regulation and practice of counseling as well as the use of the title "Licensed Professional Counselor" to ensure the protection of the "public heath, safety and welfare" of the citizens of the State of Mississippi.

 In Spring 2018, the Mississippi Legislature passed HB 708, and the Governor signed the legislation into law.
 This law takes effect on July 1, 2018, and establishes a provisional license (P-LPC).
-Current supervisees receiving supervision hours with a contract and agreement filed with the Board will be considered a member of the Transitional Cohort.
+Supervisees receiving supervision hours with a contract and agreement filed with the Board before July 1, 2018, will be considered a member of the Transitional Cohort.

 The Board established a pathway for you to obtain the P-LPC.
 Correspondence is being sent to you via email and mail regarding this pathway.

-Current Supervisees will have 90-days from July 1, 2018, to take advantage of this opportunity to apply for the P-LPC as a member of the Transitional Cohort.
+These Supervisees (prior to July 1, 2018) will have 90-days from July 1, 2018, to take advantage of this opportunity to apply for the P-LPC as a member of the Transitional Cohort.
 If you do not apply before September, 30, 2018, Supervisees will lose status as a member of the Transitional Cohort and must meet the new requirements for licensure.